joereddington/joereddington.github.io/diary/index.md

 ## 07/10/21 16:44 to 17:09, Syncing vim bundles +EQT
 * Also dealing with an WWW issue
   * Have deleted a bunch of camps on server and culled the list.csv

+## 08/10/21 05:57 to 06:43,  +EQT
+* Sent someone an offer on upwork.
+* Sorted out vim submodules (will be easier to work on server now)

+## 08/10/21 06:49 to 07:34, Working on https://github.com/eQualityTime/Home/issues/108 +EQT
+* Got a meeting today - should prep forthat.
+* But also should check that the spreadsheet is ready for my freelancer

+## 08/10/21 07:34 to 07:54,  accidental facebook...

+## 08/10/21 07:58 to 09:40, Looking for funding  +EQT
+Found three and have put them in the system

+## 08/10/21 09:40 to 09:57, Meeting prep (making tea, doing small emails) +EQT

+## 08/10/21 10:00 to 11:55, Long pair of meetings +EQT
+* With lots of webdesign in the middle

+## 08/10/21 12:04 to 12:24, More web but now done +EQT
+* Including fixing THINGs on mobile

+## 08/10/21 12:24 to 12:25, Sorting upwork +EQT
+* Bug in the annual leave?
+  * Yeah I hadn't tagged something

+## 08/10/21 19:25 to 19:39,  +EQT sorting out quickbooks.
+* Sorted out an odd reconciliation issue.
+* Downloaded and reconciled
+* No unpaid bills remaining.
+* Nothing outstanding with amazon
+1/10 was last reconcile

+## 08/10/21 20:00 to 20:16,  Completing Quickbooks  +EQT

+## 08/10/21 20:18 to 21:11, Battering the todo list +EQT
+* Removed the geographic restrictions on the project real ads
+* Added a social media focused ad
+* Got to say that if the code reorganisation works properly, then I don't think I'm inclined to start from scratch with the python any more.
+* Reviewed some SE
+* Brought Dropbox down to local hard drive

+## 08/10/21 21:11 to 22:08, OVF Code +EQT
+* I'm rearranging all the code in the OVF directory as a prelude to a serious rewrite.